100+ Best Painted Rocks (Photos, Tips & Tricks )

 Some natural features, like rock formations or the roots of ancient trees, are supposedly real fairy doors, but you can create your own with some stencils and a fine-tip brush or paint pen – and perhaps a sprinkle of fairy dust.

-Fairy Door Rock
+Fairy Tale Door

 via etsy.com